Homotopy type theory: The univalence axiom

 "In other words, identity is equivalent to equivalence.
 In particular, one may say that 'equivalent types are identical'."

-Martín Hötzel Escardó has shown that the property of univalence "is undecided in Martin-Löf Type Theory (MLTT)".
+Martín Hötzel Escardó has shown that the property of univalence is independent of Martin-Löf Type Theory (MLTT).

+This is because type equivalence is compatible with all constructions of the type theory.

 Applications

 Theorem proving

 Advocates claim that HoTT allows mathematical proofs to be translated into a computer programming language for computer proof assistants much more easily than before.
 They argue this approach increases the potential for computers to check difficult proofs.
 However, these claims aren't universally accepted and many research efforts and proof assistants don't make use of HoTT.